GeordieP/h_tlrouter/README.md

 })
 ```

 - Call HOA function to create your app.
 Partially applied function takes the same args as `hyperapp.app()`.
+Pass the above router object as the `view` argument.

 ```js
 const dispatch = withTlRouter(app)(